LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/PostConversationSurvey/PostConversationSurvey.md

 ## Net Promoter Score (NPS) metrics

-Use the predefined NPS interaction for capturing the consumer's response to a standard NPS question: *Based on your experience today, how likely are you to recommend us to a friend or colleague?* This is a great way to measure the consumer's overall satisfaction with and loyalty to your brand.
+Net Promoter Score (NPS) metrics are commonly used to measure the loyalty of a consumer to a brand.
+PCS bots have a predefined NPS interaction for capturing the consumer's response to a standard NPS question: *Based on your experience today, how likely are you to recommend us to a friend or colleague?* This lets you quickly and easily start measuring NPS over messaging.

 <img style="width:600px" src="img/surveyBot_nps.png">

 ## Customer Satisfaction (CSAT) metrics

-Use the predefined CSAT interaction for capturing the consumer's reponse to a standard CSAT question: *How would you rate your overall satisfaction with the service you received?* Like the NPS interaction, this is great way to measure the consumer's general level of satisfaction.
+Customer Satisfaction (CSAT) metrics are used to measure the frequency at which your brand meets or exceeds consumer expectations.
+PCS bots have a predefined CSAT interaction for capturing the consumer's response to a standard CSAT question: *How would you rate your overall satisfaction with the service you received?* Like the NPS interaction, this is a great way to quickly start measuring consumer satisfaction.

 <img style="width:600px" src="img/surveyBot_csat.png">

 ## First Contact Resolution (FCR) metrics

-Use the predefined FCR interaction for capturing the consumer's opinion on whether their inquiry was resolved: *Were you able to resolve your inquiry today?* Feedback on this can help you to measure agent/bot and skill performance.
+First Contact Resolution (FCR) metrics are used to measure operational efficiency in resolving consumer issues.
+PCS bots have a predefined FCR interaction for capturing the consumer's answer as to whether their inquiry was resolved: *Were you able to resolve your inquiry today?* This feedback helps you to measure and improve agent/bot and skill performance.

 <img style="width:600px" src="img/surveyBot_fcr.png">